Use of U-PVC in engineering applications is well established.

 This die balancing also takes care of different die swells at different wall thicknesses of intricate profiles.
 Alignment of plates outside too is important for firm contact of die heaters for effective and uniform heating.

-In case of profile dies, changing die land length to balance the die is preferable because the effect is linear.
+In the case of profile dies, changing die land length to balance the die is preferable because the effect is linear.
 Die design of intricate profile is not simple.
 Thickness requirements in different parts of the product may be different.
 This complicates die designing.

 During trial, if product dimensions are not correct, plates can be successively removed and extrudates can be inspected to locate corrections required.